SimonLindi/vehicle-insurance-predictor-final/README.md

+### Disclaimer

+I have hade many problems with the installation of the right version and permission problems.
+The reason I took so long is that I did not know how to login in the hugging face acces that popped up for everything it is also the reason i made this new repository because i was not able to commit in the end.

 # Insurance Premium Prediction

 This project aims to predict vehicle insurance premiums based on vehicle characteristics and value development over time.
 The application uses a machine learning model trained on real-world insurance and automotive data, deployed via an interactive Gradio interface.